Alhambra, California: Transportation

 The San Bernardino Freeway (I-10) runs through the city's southern portions, and the Long Beach Freeway (I-710) has its northern terminus at Valley Boulevard in the far southwestern portions of the city.
 Major thoroughfares within the city include Atlantic and Valley Boulevards, Mission Road, Fremont and Garfield Avenues, and Main Street.

 Public transportation in Alhambra is provided by the Los Angeles County Metropolitan Transportation Authority (Metro) as well as the Alhambra Community Transit.

 The California High-Speed Rail Authority is considering proposals to a build high-speed rail system through Alhambra along the San Bernardino Freeway (I-10) corridor from the east city limits to west city limits.
 In late July 2010, the authority told the city that the options under consideration included building tracks down the center of the freeway and parallel to the freeway along Ramona Road.
 As proposed, there would be a 50 ft deck set on top of 35 ft posts placed every 100 ft.
 The proposal is part of the high-speed rail network currently planned for California.
 It is part of the line between Los Angeles's Union Station and San Diego, through the Inland Empire.
 Residents and city leaders voiced opposition to the plan to route the high-speed trains through the city in public meetings.

-Media - past and present
+Media

 The independent, non-corporate community newspaper Colorado Boulevard Newspaper covers the city of Alhambra both in print and online, along with neighboring cities in the western San Gabriel Valley.

 The San Gabriel Valley Tribune also covers Alhambra.
 The regional daily newspaper is the Los Angeles Times.

 Around Alhambra is a bi-monthly newsletter published by the Alhambra Chamber of Commerce.

 Alhambra Source was a hyperlocal, online-only news site operated from 2010 to 2020.

 The Alhambra Post-Advocate was the newspaper of general circulation adjudicated for the City of Alhambra and County of Los Angeles.
 It was published by the Wave Newspapers and is part of the Wave's East Edition.